 - 3. Sexual Abuse: It should be remembered that sexual activity involving a young person may be sexual abuse even if the young person concerned does not themselves recognise it as abusive.
 A full list of relevant offences the child which are considered sexual abuse See Appendix 4. - 4.
 Explicit Questions: It may not be appropriate to deal with some explicit questions in class.
 Teachers may choose to say that it is not appropriate to deal with that question at this time.
 If a teacher becomes concerned about a matter that has been raised he / she should seek advice from the SPHE coordinator or the Principal.
 When deciding whether or not to answer questions the teacher should consider the age and readiness of the students, the RSE programme content, the ethos of the school and the RSE policy. - 5.
 Visiting Speakers: It is school policy that most of the RSE programme is best discussed openly with teachers who are known and trusted by the students.
-However visitors can enhance the quality of the provision as long as they are used in addition to, not instead of, a planned programme of RSE.

-In keeping with Children First: National Guidance for the Protection and Welfare of Children, all visiting speakers and facilitators to the school with unsupervised access to students will have Garda clearance.
+However visitors can enhance the quality of the provision as long as they are used in addition to, not instead of, a planned programme of RSE. - In keeping with Children First: National Guidance for the Protection and Welfare of Children, all visiting speakers and facilitators to the school with unsupervised access to students will have Garda clearance.
 The SPHE co-ordinator will provide the visitor, well in advance of the visit with a copy of the RSE policy.
 The organiser makes the visitor aware of the ethos of the school and the manner of delivery of the RSE programme.
 Visiting speakers will be made aware of the school's ethos and will agree to work within those parameters.
 Visitors should be given advance notice of the composition of the class and an idea of how their contribution fits into the scheme of work.
 In order to inform the visitor of the precise requirements of a group and to make better use of the time of the visitor it is advisable for the group to draw up questions in advance and these should be forwarded to the visitor.
-This will involve the students in the visit and will make the experience more relevant for them - it also facilitates planning.
+This will involve the students in the visit and will make the experience more relevant for them it also facilitates planning. - 6.
+Sensitive Issues: From time to time some issues within the RSE programme may present as particularly sensitive for some students.
+Every effort will be made by staff to become aware of the profile of the group in advance of the delivery of the programme and out Guidance and Counselling services or external counselling will be offered where necessary. - 7.
+LGBTQ+: Lesbian, gay, bisexual and transgender (LGBTI+) young people follow the same developmental challenges and pathways as those of their heterosexual peers.
+Additionally LGBTI+ students may have to cope with negative attitudes, discrimination and harassment directed towards LGBTI+ people.
+St Kieran's College, Kilkenny aims to ensure a positive school climate and culture where difference is welcomed.
+An LGBTI+ young person may wish to seek support or come out during their time in secondary school.
+A positive school climate and culture will provide an appropriate environment of support where an LGBTI+ person may choose to come out.
+RSE classes will promote this climate in all lessons and class discussions, thereby giving all students the educational support required while facing the challenges of adolescence.